SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge.md

 ### Defining Datahub permissions and roles

 The definition and assignment of permissions and roles is done in the same way as in a cloud deployment.
-See section TODO: XYZ for details.
+See section [Defining DataHub permissions and roles](/datahub/setting-up-datahub/#defining-permissions) for details.

 ### Setting up Dremio account and data lake

 The setup of the Dremio account and the data lake is done in the same way as in a cloud deployment.
-See section TODO: XYZ for details.
+See section [Setting up Dremio account and data lake](/datahub/setting-up-datahub/#setting-up-dremio-datalake) for details.

 DataHub Edge is configured to use an NAS as data lake.
 When configuring the NAS use as mount path **/where/to/mount/to?**.